anjalikrishnap/robottestautomation/README.md

     A resource file with reusable keywords for data driven tests.

 <h3>Execution:</h3>
-A precondition for running the tests is having Robot Framework and SeleniumLibrary installed, and they in turn require Python.
+<p>A precondition for running the tests is having Robot Framework and SeleniumLibrary installed, and they in turn require Python.</p>
-Tests (or tasks) are executed from the command line using the robot command and the results has been redirected to results directory. robot –d results Tests
+<p>Tests (or tasks) are executed from the command line using the robot command and the results has been redirected to results directory.<p>
+<div>robot –d results Tests</div>
-Run robot --help  for more information about the command line usage.
-For a complete reference manual see Robot Framework User Guide.
+<p>Run robot --help  for more information about the command line usage.
+For a complete reference manual see Robot Framework User Guide.</p>

-After running tests you will get report and log in HTML format and also will get screen shots for failed tests.
-Can also generate the debug logs:
+<p>After running tests you will get report and log in HTML format and also will get screen shots for failed tests.
+Can also generate the debug logs</p>